 The section below lists the main Pilates apparatus that is used during the workouts:

-- Arm Chair (Baby Chair): The Arm Chair is designed to develop your upper body strength, stability and posture.
-It allows people to perform a range of arm movements from a seated position.
+- Arm Chair (Baby Chair): The Arm Chair is designed to develop your upper body strength, stability, and posture.
+It allows people to perform various arm movements from a seated position.

-- High Chair (Electric Chair): The High Chair can be used to perform various lower body exercises and strengthens your leg muscles while also boosting the flexibility of your ankles.
+- High Chair (Electric Chair): The High Chair can perform various lower body exercises and strengthen your leg muscles while boosting the flexibility of your ankles.